Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/02_helloworld.md

 !!! abstract "Summary"

-    In this step you have learned:
+    This lesson recalls basic bash commands using a classic "Hello World!" example, including:

-    1. How to use the `echo` command to print a string to the terminal
+    1. Printing to the terminal with `echo`
-    2. How to use the `>` operator to redirect the output of `echo`
-    3. How to use the `ls` command to list the files in your working directory
-    4. How to use the `cat` command to print the contents of files
+    2. Redirecting output to a file with `>`
+    3. Viewing files and file contents with `ls` and `cat`